ISU Junior Grand Prix in Germany: History

-The Blue Swords Cup (Pokal der Blauen Schwerter) was first held in 1961 in Chemnitz – then called Karl-Marx-Stadt – in East Germany.
-The name refers to the crossed swords logo of Meissen Porcelain, who sponsored the competition and sculpted the trophies that were awarded to the champions.
-In 1985, the Blue Swords became a junior-level event, and in 1997, it was one of the inaugural events of the Junior Grand Prix Series.
-Matthew Savoie and Amber Corwin, both of the United States, won the men's and women's events, respectively.
-Natalie Vlandis and Jered Guzman of the United States won the pairs event, and Oksana Potdykova and Denis Petukhov of Russia won the ice dance event.
+The Blue Swords Cup was first held in 1961 in Dresden in what was then East Germany.
+The competition was originally called the DELV-Pokal (Deutscher Eislauf-Verband-Pokal; Cup of the German Figure Skating Club).
+In 1968, Meissen Porcelain assumed sponsorship of the competition and the name was changed to the Blue Swords Cup.
+The name refers to the crossed swords logo of Meissen Porcelain, who sculpted the trophies awarded to the champions in addition to sponsoring the event.
+The Blue Swords Cup was held regularly between 1961 and 1996.
+It began as a senior-level event, but in 1984, the Ice Skating Association of East Germany reset the competition for junior-level skaters only.
+Banking on the fact that most junior-level skaters had few opportunities to compete internationally prior to the World Junior Figure Skating Championships, the East German federation hoped this change would drive participation in their event.
+In 1997, it was one of the inaugural events of the Junior Grand Prix Series; Matthew Savoie and Amber Corwin, both of the United States, won the men's and women's events, respectively, while Natalie Vlandis and Jered Guzman of the United States won the pairs event, and Oksana Potdykova and Denis Petukhov of Russia won the ice dance event.
+This event has been held numerous times since; its most recent iteration was in 2016 in Dresden.